 - Career and college fairs

-- Open houses, diversity orientation, and informational meetings
+- Open houses and informational sessions

 - Individual consultations/meetings with prospective students